dtonhofer/prolog_notes/swipl_notes/about_documentation/README.md

 Use _backtick_ twice at the start and _quote_ twice at the end.

 Seems fussy.
 There should probably be a special construct for that like `\quoting{}`.

+What is typeset is also context-dependent for some reason.
+What comes out when the quoted text is inside parantheses is different than otherwise.
+Who comes up with such rococo stuff?

 ```
 `something`             (this doesn't look right)